filecoin-project/filsnap/README.md

 ### Checkout examples

-Using can you Codesandbox: <https://githubbox.com/filecoin-project/filsnap/tree/main/examples/demo> and start hacking right away.
+You can use Codesandbox: <https://githubbox.com/filecoin-project/filsnap/tree/main/examples/demo> and start hacking right away.

 To clone it locally: